skip to Main Content

 Snorkel to collect underwater images for turtle ID

 You will be in a team helping to collect underwater images of individual sea turtles for the project database.
 Apart from this day job, you will patrol the beaches where turtles are nesting at night.
 This helps to deter any poachers.
 Plus, the patrol team assist to collect the turtle eggs for the hatchery, in cooperation with the local Fisheries Department of Terengganu State.
 You may also be working with the community team on the island.
 They help with the teaching of the local school kids and other activities, such as awareness campaigns and beach cleans.
-As part of your Perhentian turtle volunteering, you will meet the villagers.
-Certainly, for a traditional Malay meal at their home or during other community events.
+As part of your Perhentian turtle volunteering, you will be able meet the local villagers, for a traditional Malay meal at their home or during other community events.

 Don’t worry, there will be chill time in your packed schedule, with either mornings or afternoons off.
 In this way, you can explore the stunningly beautiful islands, Perhentian Kecil and Perhentian Besar.
 Besides, you can jungle trek and visit the one village on Kecil.
 Last but not least, you can relax on the beach or in a hammock to savour your paradise trip.